wangjun-microsoft/Cognitive-Documentation/Content/en-us/Bing-Spell-Check/Home.md

 To help you get started with this supporting technology for all your word processing needs on PC or mobile apps, a new example application will soon be added.
 Check back soon.

 ## Language support

-Bing Spell Check API currently supports U.S. English with other English locales as well as Chinese, Spanish, and other languages soon to follow.
+Bing Spell Check API currently supports only U.S. English (en-US).
+Other English locales such as British English (en-GB), Canadian English (en-CA), Australian English (en-AU), New Zealand English (en-NZ), and Indian English (en-IN) plus Chinese and Spanish will be added in the near future.
 This page will be updated as new languages are added.